 Daniel Gross has served as a director of the Company since March 2018.
+Since 2020, Mr. Gross has been Chief Investment Officer of Climate Real Impact Solutions, a serial issuer of SPACs focused on carbon avoidance, carbon removal and clean energy.
 Since 2015, Mr. Gross has served as an Adjunct Professor at Columbia University and since 2016 as a Lecturer at Yale University.
 Mr. Gross previously served as a Managing Director of Pegasus Capital Advisors from 2015 through 2016 and a Managing Director of Oaktree Capital Management from 2013 through 2015.
 Mr. Gross was one of the founding Partners of Hudson Clean Energy, a private equity firm with over \$1 billion in assets under management.
 Prior to Hudson, Mr. Gross worked in the U.S. alternative energy investment group at Goldman Sachs as well as GE Capital's Energy Financial Services unit, where he founded the renewable energy investment business.
+Mr. Gross is co-founder and principal of Pivotal180, a firm providing consulting, financial advisory and finance training services, with a particular emphasis on emerging markets.
 Mr. Gross is a Fulbright Scholar and holds a Master's degree in Environmental Management, Master's in Business Administration and Bachelor of Arts Degree (Phi Beta Kappa) from Yale University.